-There is an observatory at Hokuto no Mizukumi Seaside Park above the lifeguard station where visitors can ring a “bell of happiness,” decorated with the seven stars of the Big Dipper.
+There is an observatory at Hokuto no Mizukumi Seaside Park above the lifeguard station.

 The beach in the park is next to the mouth of the Tsuri River.
 It is a popular surfing destination in Fukuoka, and annual surfing competitions are held here.
 Visitors can also try stand-up paddleboarding (SUP) at the beach.
 Shower and toilet facilities are located below the observatory, near the parking lot.
 The beach is a 10-minute walk from the Michi no Eki Munakata Roadside Station, a facility with restaurants, tourist information, and rental bicycles.